pagkly/Zed/Investopedia3/Federal Reserve Board (FRB) Definition.md

 ## How the Federal Reserve Board (FRB) Works

-The [Board of Governors](https://www.investopedia.com/terms/b/board-of-governors.asp) of the Federal Reserve System called the Federal Reserve Board or FRB for short, is a seven-member body that governs the [Federal Reserve System](https://www.investopedia.com/terms/f/federalreservesystem.asp), the U.S. central bank in charge of making the country's monetary policy.1
+The [[Board of Governors]](https://www.investopedia.com/terms/b/board-of-governors.asp) of the Federal Reserve System called the Federal Reserve Board or FRB for short, is a seven-member body that governs the [[Federal Reserve System]](https://www.investopedia.com/terms/f/federalreservesystem.asp), the U.S. central bank in charge of making the country's monetary policy.1

 The FRB is considered an independent agency of the federal government.
 The Fed has a statutory mandate to maximum employment and stable prices at moderate long-term interest rates, and the FRB chair and other officials frequently testify before Congress, but it makes monetary policy independently of the legislative or executive branches and is structured like a private corporation.